-This is a guest post by Julianna of The Discoveries Of.
+This piece on the most romantic things to do in Lisbon is a guest post by Julianna of The Discoveries Of.

 Lisbon is an incredibly romantic city – from the beautiful buildings to gorgeous walks along the river Tagus, there’s no shortage of romantic things to do in Lisbon.

 No wonder it’s fast becoming one of Europe’s favorite city breaks – especially for couples looking for a special getaway.
 Here’s why you shouldn’t miss it from any Portugal itinerary. here are 5 romantic things for couples to do in London.

 Belem is one of Lisbon’s most beautiful areas and home to some of the city’s most important historical sights: The Jeronimos Monastery, The Monument to the Discoveries and Belem Tower.

 Where better to spend some time during your romantic Lisbon break than within these gorgeous historic buildings?

 Much of Lisbon was destroyed by a huge earthquake in 1755, so Belem is actually one of the few areas in the city where you can see buildings predating the earthquake.

 You can tackle them in whichever order you choose.
 The monastery is the most spectacular of all three- a breathtaking construction of traditional Portuguese Manueline architecture that dates back to the 16th century.

 The monastery and attached church can get busy, so go early or late so you can both make the most of its magical atmosphere.

 Belem Tower might not have the same grandiose appearance as the Jeronimos Monastery but this historical fortress boasts some of the most gorgeous views in Lisbon – down the Tagus towards the heart of the city in one direction and downriver towards the sea in the other.
 The stairs are pretty narrow to get to the top, but it’s absolutely worth the effort.